 - The results of ISIP assessments provide formative and summative data.
 The data helps educators make informed decisions about instructional practices, products, and professional development.

-- Can the assessment be utilized for teacher effectiveness relative to student growth?
+- Can the assessment measure teacher effectiveness relative to student growth?

 - ISIP is a valid and reliable assessment, and the results of the assessment may be used to show teacher effectiveness.
-Reports, such as the ISIP Summary, ISIP Skill Growth, and ISIP Skill Growth by Tier, allow for the monitoring of student growth that correlates to effective classroom instruction and teacher effectiveness.
+Reports such as the ISIP Summary, ISIP Skill or Ability Growth, and ISIP Skill or Ability Growth by Tier allow for the monitoring of student growth that correlates to effective classroom instruction and teacher effectiveness.

 - How is the assessment aligned to the work of professional developers?

-- ISIP is researched-based and aligned to the work of current professional developers, such as Charlotte Danielson and Robert Marzano.
+- ISIP is research based and aligned to the work of current professional developers, such as Charlotte Danielson, Robert J. Marzano, and Leanne Ketterlin Geller.

 - How much time does the assessment take?

-- The estimated time for the complete assessment is approximately 30 minutes.
+- The estimated time to complete the assessment is approximately 30 minutes.

 - How do I schedule assessments for my students?

 - ISIP assessments are automated monthly.
 Students simply need to log in to the program.
-However, if you want to progress monitor more often than once a month, on-demand assessments may be assigned to specific students as often as weekly.
+However, if you want to progress monitor more often than once a month, on-demand assessments may be assigned to specific students as often as once a week.

 - What do the instructional tier goals mean?

-- Once students have completed the assessment, they receive a score for each subtest and an overall ability score.
+- Once students have completed the assessment, an overall ability score is given.
+In reading, they will also receive a score for each subtest.
 ISIP automatically classifies students into tiers for instruction.
 The tiers are based on a national norming sample.
-Tier 1 students are high functioning near or on expected grade level and may need only intermittent interventions to sustain their academic growth.
-Tier 2 students function below their expected grade level and need continual reading intervention to accelerate achievement.
-Tier 3 students function two or more levels below their expected grade level and need intensive intervention for their reading skills to grow.
+Tier 1 students function near or at their expected grade level and may need only intermittent interventions to sustain their academic growth.
+Tier 2 students function below their expected grade level and need continual intervention to accelerate achievement.
+Tier 3 students function two or more levels below their expected grade level and need intensive intervention for their reading or math skills to improve.